usnav/React-Login-Project/README.md

 In this project we will create a login which will reach out to an auth through redirection.

-We will give it a simple, but user-friendly design.

 The colors in our mind are blue, purple, and green for front-end